-Super Easy Mini Cheddar Mochi Bread – Learn how to make one of the easiest gluten-free, crusty on the outside, soft and chewy on the inside mochi bread.
+Super Easy No-Yeast Mini Cheddar Mochi Bread – Learn how to make one of the easiest gluten-free, crusty on the outside, soft and chewy on the inside mochi bread.
 This is truly fuss-free recipe and a big hit in our house.

 Okay people..let’s talk mochi bread!
 This mini cheese mochi bread is our new favorite.
 It’s funny that I’ve been using glutinous rice flour (sticky rice flour), or the equivalent of mochiko flour in Japan, pretty much for the past 8 years of my cooking/baking journey, but I had never known about this mochi bread until recently.
 But they say better late than never!
 The kids popping these cute mini cheddar mochi bread inside their mouths like no others’ business.
 One batch of this recipe wasn’t enough!